Akilesh-kumar-25/Akilesh-kumar-25/README.md

 </a>  </h1>

-I’m Akileshkumar S, a developer fueled by curiosity, caffeine, and a suspicious number of “just one more feature” commits. pursuing B.Tech in Artificial Intelligence and Data Science — SRM, Chennai.
+I’m Akileshkumar S, a developer fueled by curiosity, caffeine, and a suspicious number of “just one more feature” commits. pursuing B.Tech in Artificial Intelligence and

   I spend my time building things that: